HumanCellAtlas/dcp-community/charters/DataProcessingService/charter.md

 ## Description

-The Data Processing Service is a service that executes data processing pipelines containing scientific analysis on scientific data in the Data Coordination Platform (DCP).
+The Data Processing Service is a service that executes data processing pipelines containing analysis tasks performed on scientific data in the Data Coordination Platform (DCP).
+The outputs of these pipelines are used for scientific analysis and interpretation.

 ## Objectives